bserdar/took/readme.md

 ```

 If this is the first time took is run, this will ask you if you want
 to keep your configuration and tokens encrypted on disk.
-If you ran
+Once you
+decide whether you want to do that or not and enter your password if
-took before, the setup command will take you through the setup of an
+you do, the setup command will take you through the setup of an OIDC
-OIDC authorization server based on a know server profile.
+authorization server based on a known server profile.

  * Enter the name of the server profile corresponding to the server you want to authenticate with
  * Assign a name to this authentication configuration